 - Before submitting your application, confirm that your activity and plans for measurement are stated in clear, unambiguous language.

 - If your proposal involves bringing a Healthy Living for Teams class to your department, complete an online request form to confirm the feasibility and price of the class before submitting your application.
 (Completion of the form does not commit you to holding the class if your application is not selected.)

-- If your proposal involves bringing a Stanford Recreation and Wellness fitness class to your department, confirm cost and feasibility by emailing email@example.com (include whether you’re on main campus or SRWC) before submitting your proposal.
+- If your proposal involves bringing a Stanford Recreation and Wellness group fitness class to your department, confirm cost and feasibility by emailing firstname.lastname@example.org (include whether you’re on the Stanford campus or at Stanford Redwood City) before submitting your proposal.